 Before you come here be careful of these things:

 You will have to walk a lot around the area to reach the temple and waterfalls, so wear comfortable shoes.
 It’s a waterfall so the rocky areas will be quite slippery.
 Be careful.
-And lastly, put on some warm clothes, you never know with the weather here.
+And lastly, put on some warm clothes, you never know about the weather here.

 It would be best if you’ll visit between October-November.
 At that time the days are sunny and the nights are cool.

 So there you have it, folks, adventure attractions in Dharamshala come to an end.
 But the list of adventures does not.
-Apart from these adventures you can do mountain cycling or explore the city on a rented scooty.
+Apart from these adventures you can do mountain cycling or explore the city in a rented society.
 So what are you waiting for?
 Don’t miss out on these thrilling adventures!
 Pack your bags and get ready for an unforgettable experience!
 If you have any questions, feel free to contact us.
 Dharamshala guide will happily assist you.

 See you on the hills thrill seekers!!!!